 The collection included a Proof 1920 Penny, the first known sighting of the date.
 Along with proofs from the years 1926, 1927, 1928, 1929, 1931, 1932 and 1936.
 The offering of these remarkable proofs stimulated the market and prompted major price revisions.

-The chart attached records Coinworks sales.
+The chart below re-affirms the extreme scarcity of George V copper proofs.
+It records Coinworks sales.
 The chart also indicates coins that we have sighted on the open market, excluding Coinworks sales.
 Sighted examples also exclude those coins held in institutions and museums.